matoblac/my-ecs-app/docs/development.md

 - Infrastructure: AWS CDK for provisioning Aurora PostgreSQL (with pgvector), ECS, IAM, Secrets Manager, and Bedrock Agent integration

+* Small note: I reference allenAi as Allenai or Allen but, these teams can be used interchangeably.

 ## Components ReadMe

 - [Frontend](../frontend/README.md)